 5. Qui Sorrento

 Qui Sorrento is a modern-looking bistro.
 It’s a world away from the rustic old restaurants on the seafront and offers something a little different.
 The design of the restaurant inside is minimalist and super modern.
 The food is arranged on the plate beautifully.
 This is modern Italian cuisine, and though at its heart it is still authentic Italian food, it is cooked and prepared with a twist and through a modern lens.
-It’s five minutes walk from the main square in Sorrento but it’s well worth venturing out of the main tourist areas for this little gem of a restaurant.
+It’s a five-minute walk from the main square in Sorrento but it’s well worth venturing out of the main tourist areas for this little gem of a restaurant.

 What To Eat At Qui Sorrento